KillianLynch/local-lab-dev/23ai-new-features/new-property-graph/new-property-graph.md

 The objective of this workshop is to show you SQL property graphs and demo their practical use.
 By the end of this workshop, you will be able to create property graphs, query them using SQL/PGQ, and visualize the relationships within your data.

-This lab is just a short overview of the functionality of Property Graphs in the Oracle Database and is meant to give you a small exapmle of what is possible.
-For more in depth Property Graphs explinations and workshops check out the following labs
+This lab is just a short overview of the functionality brought forth by Property Graphs in Oracle Database 23ai and is meant to give you a small example of what is possible.
+For more in depth Property Graphs explanations and workshops check out the following labs

 * [Graphs in the Oracle Database](https://apexapps.oracle.com/pls/apex/f?p=133:100:105582422382278::::SEARCH:graph)